 For an older child, you may replace some of the pieces with a pinboard for invitations and school notes, a desk for homework, floor or bean bags cushions to offer additional seating when he or she has friends over.

-Before you visit any shop or start looking for friendly shifters to deliver your furniture (if you want one, please check this website), first make a plan to the scale of your kid’s bedroom.
+Before you visit any shop or start looking for friendly shifters to deliver your furniture, make a plan to your kid’s bedroom scale.
 Also, measure the furniture you want to purchase to ensure that they fit both the doorway and space.

 #2 – Embrace a modern, simple design

 When it comes to a child’s room, less is more.
 And so, by keeping furnishings to a minimum and the décor elegant and simple, you will offer a neutral canvas and create enough space to play, which can be easily updated as your kid grows.